afonseca00/IBM_Developing_Front-End_Apps_with_React/Lab5/README.md

-# Lab 5: E-Commerce Data Rendering using React Toolkit
+# Lab 5: Feedback Form

-This lab implements a simple e-commerce app using React and Redux Toolkit for state management.
+This lab implements a feedback form using React, leveraging the useState hook to manage state and handle user inputs.

-## Objectives:
+## Learning Objectives
-- Manage global state using Redux Toolkit.
-- Implement basic e-commerce features: Add to Cart, Remove from Cart, and Clear Cart.
-- Create reusable React components.
+- Create a form to collect user feedback.
+- Validate and confirm data before submission.
+- Reset the form after submission.

-## Project Structure:
+## Project Structure
-- ProductList.jsx: Displays available products.
-- ShoppingCart.jsx: Displays items added to the cart.
-- SuperCoin.jsx: Calculates and displays earned reward points.
-- CartSlice.jsx: Manages Redux state for cart operations.
-- store.js: Redux store configuration.
+- FeedbackForm.jsx: Main component implementing the feedback form.
+- FeedbackForm.css: Styling file for the feedback form.